urbit/docs/tutorials/guide-to-breaches.md

 ## Network Breaches

 A network breach is an event where all ships on the network are required to update to a new continuity era.
-The current continuity era is determined by a value in Ames, our networking module, that is incremented when a network; only ships with the same such value are able to communicate with one another.
-So network breaches happen when an Arvo update is released that is too large to release over the air.
+Network breaches happen when an Arvo update is released that is too large to release over the air.
+The current continuity era is given by a value in Ames, our networking vane, that is incremented when a network breaches; only ships with the same such value are able to communicate with one another.

 If a network breach is happening, follow the steps below.

 - Delete your old Urbit binary.
 - Delete or archive your old pier.
 - Download the new Urbit binary by following the instructions in the [Install page](https://urbit.org/using/install/).
 - Create a new pier by booting your ship with your key, according to the instructions on the install page.
-(Note: You do _not_ need to use new a new key to boot into a new continuity era.)
+(Note: You do _not_ need to use a new key to boot into a new continuity era.)
 - Rejoin your favorite chat channels and subscriptions.